A high yield savings account for members 18 and under.

 - We fund your child’s first savings account with the $5 member share cost.

-- At opening we’ll give your child a PCU RTIC water bottle.
+- At opening we’ll give your child a PCU water bottle.

-- We created an educational workbook on our website.
-If your child completes the workbook and brings it to a branch, we’ll add an additional $25 to their account.
+- We created an educational challenge with “Kahoot!”.
+If your child completes the challenge, we’ll add an additional $25 to their account.

-- If your child (age 7-12) makes at least one deposit during the month, they will be entered into our monthly raffle, which includes various fun prizes.
+- If your child qualifies for the $25 contribution and makes at least one deposit during the month, they will be entered into our monthly raffle, which includes various fun prizes.

-- Additionally each year, we award an $250 grand prize winner to our PCU Boost Saver of the year.
+- Additionally each year, we award a $250 grand prize winner to our PCU Boost Savings Member of the year.
 This is awarded at our annual meeting.
-Anyone with a Boost Savings account as of 12/31 that qualified for a monthly raffle during the year will be entered to win.
+Anyone with a Boost Savings account as of 12/31 that qualified for at least two monthly raffles during the year will be entered to win.

 How to Engage with your Child?
 When your child is under 11 or 12 years old it is likely too early for them to have their own login for their account, however a parent will be able to see the joint child account when you log into our Digital App.